1123/self-hosted-connect-cluster-confluent-cloud-oauth-azuread/README.md

 * Create an Azure Ad application Credential (Client-id, Client-secret)
 * Configure an Identity Pool via the Confluent Cloud UI
 * Install a Connect Cluster (can be a single worker machine) e.g. via the Ubuntu packages or some other installation mechanism (Confluent for Kubernetes, CP-Ansible).
-* Fill in the Variables in the connect-distributed-ccloud.properties.template and copy it to connect-distributed.properties.
+* Fill in the Variables in the `connect-distributed-ccloud.properties.template` and copy it to `connect-distributed.properties`.
-* Use the confluent-hub cli to install the DataGenSourceConnector: `confluent-hub install confluentinc/kafka-connect-datagen:0.6.3`
+* Use the `confluent-hub` cli to install the DataGenSourceConnector: `confluent-hub install confluentinc/kafka-connect-datagen:0.6.3`
 * Start your Connect Cluster
-* Use the scripts 'post-connector.sh', 'delete-connector.sh', 'list-connectors.sh' to manage your connectors.
+* Use the scripts `post-connector.sh`, `delete-connector.sh`, `list-connectors.sh` to manage your connectors.